 What is Model Risk and Why Does it Matter?

-Prior to the financial crisis of 2008, Model Risk Management within the Banking industry was driven by industry best practices rather than regulatory standards(which brings to mind the saying “a fox guarding the hen house”).
+Prior to the financial crisis of 2008, Model Risk Management within the financial services industry was driven by industry best practices rather than regulatory standards(which brings to mind the saying “a fox guarding the hen house”).
 However, after the financial crisis, financial regulators around the world stepped up to the challenge of reigning in model risk across the financial industry.

 In 2011, the Federal Reserve Board (FRB) and the Office of Comptroller of the Currency (OCC) issued a joint regulation specifically targeting Model Risk Management (respectively, SR 11-7 and OCC Bulletin 2011-12).
-This regulation laid the foundation for assessing model risk for financial institutions around the world, but was initially targeted towards Systemically Important Financial Institutions (a.k.a., SIFIs), which were deemed by the government to be “too big to fail” during the Great Recession.
+This regulation laid the foundation for assessing model risk for financial institutions around the world, but was initially targeted towards Systemically Important Financial Institutions (SIFIs), which were deemed by the government to be “too big to fail” during the Great Recession.

 Therefore, if a process includes inputs, calculations, and outputs then it falls under the regulatory classification of a model.
 This is a broad definition, but since the intent was to mitigate model risk, a broad definition of a model was established to maximize the impact of the regulation.
-If there is any doubt on the classification of a process, regulators wanted to encourage banks to err on the side of “model.”
+If there is any doubt on the classification of a process, regulators wanted to encourage financial institutions to err on the side of “model.”

 With the definition of a model now in place, the regulation next defined model risk as “the potential for adverse consequences from decisions based on incorrect or misused model outputs and reports.”
 In other words, model risk can lead to tangible losses for the bank and its shareholders.
-Regardless of where a bank is using a model in their enterprise, model risk primarily occurs for two reasons:
+Regardless of where a institution is using a model in their enterprise, model risk primarily occurs for two reasons:

 - A model may be used incorrectly or inappropriately, or its limitations or assumptions may not be fully understood.